HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Related Work

-To bypass the extensive training process of 3D generative models and the constraints of insufficient 3D data, recent studies~\cite{Avatarclip:SIGGRAPH:2022, Avatarstudio:Arxiv:2023, ClipFace:SIGGRAPH:2023} have made remarkable advances by harnessing the capabilities of pretrained text-image models (e.g., CLIP~\cite{CLIP:CORR:2021} or SDS~\cite{DreamFusion:ICLR:2022}) to generate static human avatars from text prompts.
+To bypass the extensive training process of 3D generative models and insufficient 3D data, recent research~\cite{Avatarclip:SIGGRAPH:2022, Avatarstudio:Arxiv:2023} has made remarkable advances by harnessing the capabilities of vision-language models (e.g., CLIP~\cite{CLIP:CORR:2021} and SDS~\cite{DreamFusion:ICLR:2022}) to generate static human avatars from text prompts.
 DreamWaltz~\cite{Dreamwaltz:NIPS:2023} aims to enhance the realism of avatar animations with pose-guided ControlNet~\cite{ControlNet:ICCV:2023}.
-Respectively, DreamHuman~\cite{DreamHuman:Arxiv:2023} employs a signed distance field conditioned on pose and shape parameters to empower animations with NeRF.
+Similarly, DreamHuman~\cite{Dreamhuman:NIPS:2024} employs a signed distance field conditioned on pose and shape parameters to empower animations with NeRF.
 However, extracting, editing, and animating an explicit mesh from these works are not straightforward~\cite{Dreamwaltz:NIPS:2023} (e.g., use marching cube or tetrahedra algorithms) since NeRF and DMTet~\cite{DMTet:NIPS:2021}, for instance, represent shapes through network weights.
 Meanwhile, the issue of poor mesh quality is often concealed by texture, as the geometry and texture optimizations are fully mixed.
 Recent works~\cite{Fantasia3D:ICCV:2023, HeadSculpt:NIPS:2023, HeadArtist:Arxiv:2023} disentangle the learning of geometry and texture to improve the avatar mesh quality.
-Our work also employs differentiable rendering, stable diffusion, and a hybrid optimization process for mesh and texture synthesis, with a specific emphasis on the deformation of an explicit geometry template through semantic guidance, as opposed to generation from scratch or implicit representations.
+Our work also leverages differentiable rendering, stable diffusion, and a hybrid optimization process for mesh and texture synthesis, specifically emphasizing the deformation of an explicit geometry template through semantic guidance instead of generation from scratch or using implicit representations.